Photo by Varuth Hirunyatheb

 Section 3: Read the following passage.
 Then, fill in the blanks with the correct words from the choices given.

-Section 4: Find words or idioms that match the following definitions.
+Section 4: Find words that match the following definitions.

 SCORE 21-24: Excellent!
 17-20: Good.
 13-16: Fair.
 12 or fewer: You'll do better next time!